Akitsuyoshi/CarND-Behavioral-Cloning-P3/README.md

 - Random Briteness, using `skimage.exposure.adjust_gamma`
 - Horizontal flip, using `np.fliplr`

-The above augmented images look like pic below.
-The images are original, noised, rotated, blurred, random briteness, and horizontal flip in a order from the upper left to bottom right.
+The above-augmented images look like the pic below.
+The images are original, noised, rotated, blurred, random brightness, and horizontal flip in an order from the upper left to bottom right.
 ![alt text][image6]

 On top of those above augmentations, I use three camera angle images in datasets.
-These images can be the good input for the model to learn recovering from the left side and right sides of the road back to center.
+These images can be a good input for the model to learn recovering from the left side and right sides of the road back to the center.

 Three camera angle images are:
 ![alt text][image7]